Tips Bulletin

 Clean Your Pots with Dish Soap

-Liquid dish soaps such as Dawn or other favorite brands are perfect for dealing with daily staining on your pans and pots.
+Liquid dish soaps such as Dawn or other favorite brands are the best to clean a pan with baked on grease or to deal with daily staining on your pans and pots.
 These soaps don’t have harsh chemicals that can damage your pots’ surfaces, and they’re gentle enough for everyday use to get your cookware looking like new again.
 If hot water by itself isn’t enough, add some dish soap.

 Add hot water and dish soap to any pot for cleaning aluminum pots and pans or any other cookware that requires some extra attention.
 Soak the pot for a little while to let the soapy water work into any stains if needed, but don’t let it sit overnight, as you can cause pitting in the metal.